jcsargis00/Amazon_Vine_Analysis/README.md

 #
 ![totvotes20](https://github.com/jcsargis00/Amazon_Vine_Analysis/blob/main/images/totalvotes.PNG)
 #
-The data was further filtered into a new DataFrame shere the number of helpful votes divided by the total number of votes was great than or equal to 50% called percent_votes_df.
+The data was further filtered into a new DataFrame where the number of helpful votes divided by the total number of votes was great than or equal to 50% called percent_votes_df.
 #
 ![percent](https://github.com/jcsargis00/Amazon_Vine_Analysis/blob/main/images/percent.PNG)
 #